Ss. Boris and Gleb Cathedral, Daugavpils: Architecture

 The church was built in the Neo-Russian style.
 It is a three-aisled masonry church, which on the plan forms an oblong rectangular with a polygonal apse and resembles a ship.
 The cathedral has ten towers with gilded cupolas.
 The interiors include murals and ceiling pieces.

-It has been suggested that the icons on the oak iconostasis in the cathedral are copies of works by Viktor Vasnetsov in St. Vladimir's Cathedral, Kiev.
+It has been suggested that the icons on the oak iconostasis in the cathedral are copies of works by Viktor Vasnetsov in St Volodymyr's Cathedral, Kyiv.